zjw-asu/Skypolarization_mapping/README.md

 # Sky Polarization Simulator — Technical White Paper

 **A full-sky Rayleigh scattering polarization model with MATLAB and Python implementations**
+Author: Jiawei Zuo
+Contact Info: jzuo@krakenoptix.com
 ---

 ## Abstract

 This white paper describes a physics-based simulator that computes and visualizes the polarization pattern of the daytime sky as a function of geographic location (latitude, longitude, altitude), date, and local clock time.
 The model implements single Rayleigh scattering of unpolarized sunlight by sub-wavelength atmospheric aerosol particles, expressed in the Mueller-matrix (Stokes-vector) formalism.
 The solar position is derived from a standard astronomical algorithm using solar declination, the equation of time, and the local solar hour angle.
 The output is a full-sky map of the degree of linear polarization (DoLP), the angle of polarization (AoP), the degree of polarization (DoP), and the normalized Stokes parameters $Q$ and $U$, sampled on a regular zenith/azimuth grid.
-Two reference implementations are provided: a MATLAB toolbox with a six-file modular API and a Python port that includes an interactive tkinter GUI with side-by-side 2D fisheye and 3D hemisphere visualizations.
-This document describes the underlying physics, the numerical algorithms, the software architecture, the API, and the limitations of the model.
+Two reference implementations are provided:
+1. A MATLAB toolbox with a six-file modular API
+2. Python port that includes an interactive tkinter GUI with side-by-side 2D fisheye and 3D hemisphere visualizations.

+This white paper describes the fundamental physics, the sign conventions, the software architecture, the API, and the limitations of the model.

 ---